MicrosoftDocs/architecture-center/docs/hybrid/arc-sql-managed-instance-dr-content.md

 You can connect any [validated Kubernetes distribution](/azure/azure-arc/kubernetes/validation-program) to Azure Arc.
 Before you connect your clusters, be sure to complete the [Azure Arc-enabled Kubernetes prerequisites](/azure/azure-arc/kubernetes/quickstart-connect-cluster#prerequisites).

 After your clusters are connected, you need to deploy an Azure Arc data controller.
-Be sure to complete the [Azure Arc data controller prerequisites](/azure/azure-arc/data/create-data-controller-direct-prerequisites).
+First, complete the [Azure Arc data controller prerequisites](/azure/azure-arc/data/create-data-controller-direct-prerequisites).
 You can then deploy SQL Managed Instance.

 There are two service tiers on which you can deploy Azure Arc-enabled SQL Managed Instance: